prakhar1989/csds-material/README.md

 ```
 In this last query, we ran a simple query to calculate the total price of all the products that were paid in cash.
 We can see that our query got mapped to MapReduce tasks and got run by Hadoop.
 Finally at the end, we see the answer to our query - $55199 and also the total time taken.

 So this is how you can use Hive and the power of SQL to analyse your big data that is already stored on an HDFS cluster.
 For more practice, try running your own queries and see what you can uncover.
-If you're feeling adventurous, try answering the queries below -
+If you're feeling adventurous, try to formuate the queries for answering the questions below -

 1. What is the average price of the products that were purchased via Mastercard?
 2. Which day recorded the highest sale?
 3. What is the minimum value of a product under the Computers category?
 4. How many distinct categories of products are there?
 5. Which store location had the lowest sale?

+If you need help with HiveQL, [this](https://docs.treasuredata.com/articles/hive) documentation should be useful.